naranjii/naranjii/README.md

 <h2>~/my-projects/</h2>

 ✅ <a href="https://github.com/naranjii/stm-front"><b>Starred Task Manager</b></a><br>
-Web based Task Manager built w/ Node + React + Vite, deployed @ Render and Vercel,<br>features backend AuthContext Login, Preferences, Tasks and Folders CRUDs w/ mongo,<br> notifications and scheduling, served in a Tailwind responsive frontend.
+Web based Task Manager built w/ Node + React + Vite, deployed @ Render and Vercel,<br>features backend AuthContext Login, Preferences, Tasks and Folders CRUDs w/ mongo,<br> notifications and scheduling, served in a Tailwind responsive frontend.<br>This project aim to demonstrate a simple stack webapp.<br>

 🤖 <a href="https://github.com/naranjii/tourmaline-ai-assistant"><b>API Voice Query</b></a><br>
 This is a Python background app that listens for a hotkey to<br>record and transcribe speech into an OpenRouter API query,<br>which response's is then turned to speech and read aloud.<br>